Proclamation of Indonesian Independence: Japanese plan for independence

 Meanwhile, various pemuda groups had heard the surrender rumors and held a meeting.
 Those present included D. N. Aidit, Chairul Saleh and Wikana.
-They decided to send a deputation led by Wikana to meet Sukarno at his home and demand an immediate proclamation of independence in person, rather than through the PPKI, which they saw as having no credibility, and in which any case had no pemuda members.
+They decided to send a deputation led by Wikana to meet Sukarno at his home and demand an immediate proclamation of independence in person, rather than through the PPKI, which they saw as having no credibility, and which in any case had no pemuda members.
 In an angry exchange, Sukarno refused to do so as besides the need to discuss matters with the PPKI, he did not want to provoke the Japanese.
 Hatta subsequently arrived and took the same stance as Sukarno, and pointed out that there was still no official confirmation of the Japanese surrender.
 He then invited the pemuda to go ahead with a proclamation themselves.
 Wikana in turn demanded a declaration the following day, 16 August, and the delegation left.

 Wikana felt humiliated by the challenge from Hatta as he knew that only Sukarno and Hatta had the authority to make a credible declaration of independence.
 Spurred on by this humiliation and the desire to demonstrate the commitment of the pemuda, a decision was taken by a group including Chairul Saleh and Wikana to take action.
 In the early hours of the morning of 16 August, they took Sukarno and Hatta to the town of Rengasdengklok (today in Karawang Regency, West Java), ostensibly to protect them from an uprising by Peta troops, but in fact to force them to declare independence.
 However, the two men still refused to make such a proclamation without assurances from the Japanese.
 Later that morning, Maeda learned that Sukarno and Hatta had disappeared.
 An Army investigation led to Wikana, who was pressured to return the two men to Jakarta.
 Following a guarantee of safety and cooperation from Maeda, as well as the use of his house for discussions, Subardjo went to Rengasdengklok and brought Sukarno and Hatta back to Jakarta.
 They obtained an assurance from the Japanese military that there would be no interference in a declaration of independence as long as it was not associated with the Japanese, as this would be a breach of the surrender terms.
 Sukarno and Hatta then went to Maeda's house, now the Formulation of Proclamation Text Museum, where members of the PPKI were waiting, having been told to go there by Subardjo.